Yasser-Saadi-7/BiteMe/README.md

 # BiteMe
 A client-server food ordering application with a MySQL database, featuring a role-based interface for customers, restaurants, and managers.

+---

-🍔 BiteMe Project
+## 🍔 BiteMe Project
 BiteMe is a distributed, full-stack restaurant management and food ordering system developed in the Java environment.
-The system was built as a academic project, demonstrating an advanced client-server architecture, database management, and a dynamic, role-based user interface.
-The system allows for the complete management of business operations, from receiving a customer's order, through operational processing at the restaurant, to the generation of complex analytical reports for management.
+The system was built as an academic project, demonstrating an advanced client-server architecture, database management, and a dynamic, role-based user interface.
+It allows complete management of business operations, from receiving a customer's order, through processing at the restaurant, to generating complex analytical reports for management.

 ---

-🎯 Implemented Features
+## 🎯 Implemented Features
-The system provides a tailored user experience for each of its user types, with an emphasis on the following fully developed functionalities:

-👤 For the Customer
+### 👤 For the Customer
 - Guided Ordering Wizard: A step-by-step interface for selecting a restaurant, meal type, dishes, and customizing each dish.
 - Flexible Delivery Options: Full support for standard delivery or self-pickup (Take Away).
 - Order Tracking: View order history and the updated status of each order.

-🍴 For the Restaurant (Qualified Worker)
+### 🍴 For the Restaurant (Qualified Worker)
-- Real-Time Order Management: An operational interface to view incoming orders and update their status (Approved, Ready, Shipped).
+- Real-Time Order Management: Operational interface to view incoming orders and update their status (Approved, Ready, Shipped).
-- Full Menu Management: The ability to add, delete, and update the prices of dishes on the restaurant's menu.
+- Full Menu Management: Ability to add, delete, and update the prices of dishes on the restaurant's menu.

-👔 For the Branch Manager
+### 👔 For the Branch Manager
-- Account Creation: An interface for registering new customers in the system.
+- Account Creation: An interface for registering new customers.
 - Monthly Report Generation: Access to detailed, view-ready reports for their branch:
-  - Income Report: Financial analysis of restaurant revenues in the branch.
+  - **Income Report:** Financial analysis of revenues.
-  - Order Report: Breakdown of orders by item type.
+  - **Order Report:** Breakdown of orders by item type.
-  - Performance Report: Graphical analysis of adherence to delivery times.
+  - **Performance Report:** Graphical analysis of adherence to delivery times.

 ---

-🏗️ System Architecture
+## 🏗️ System Architecture
-The system is built on a Three-Tier Client-Server architecture, which clearly separates presentation, logic, and data.

-🖥️ Server-Side:
+### 🖥️ Server-Side
-- **Communication Core (EchoServer.java):** Based on the OCSF library, this component listens for connections and manages communication with multiple clients simultaneously.
-The central `handleMessageFromClient` method acts as a router, receiving every request from the client, identifying its type via `MessageType`, and triggering the appropriate logic.
+- **Communication Core (EchoServer.java):** Based on OCSF library, listens for connections and manages communication with multiple clients simultaneously.
+The central `handleMessageFromClient` method routes requests based on `MessageType`.
-- **Data Access Layer (mysqlConnection.java):** Centralizes all communication with the MySQL database.
-Responsible for creating the connection, executing queries (SELECT, UPDATE, INSERT), and mapping results to system objects.
+- **Data Access Layer (mysqlConnection.java):** Manages all communication with the MySQL database.
+Executes queries and maps results to objects.
-- **Operational Interface (ServerUI.java):** Simple JavaFX interface for entering DB connection details and starting the server.
+- **Operational Interface (ServerUI.java):** JavaFX-based GUI for DB connection setup and server management.

-🖼️ Client-Side:
+### 🖼️ Client-Side
-- **Communication Core (ChatClient.java):** Manages connection to the server.
-Responsible for sending requests and receiving responses.
-The central `handleMessageFromServer` updates global data in the app.
+- **Communication Core (ChatClient.java):** Manages connection to the server, sends requests, and processes responses.
 - **MVC Architecture:**
-  - *View:* FXML files define the screens.
+  - *View:* FXML files define screen layouts.
-  - *Controller:* Java classes handle UI logic and communication with server.
+  - *Controller:* Java classes (e.g., `LogInController`) handle UI logic and communication.
-  - *Model:* Objects representing entities like Order, Dish, User.
+  - *Model:* Entity objects like `Order`, `Dish`, `User`.
-- **Role-Based Interface:** After login, each user is routed to their home screen based on their role.
+- **Role-Based Interface:** After login, users are routed to their home screen according to their role.

 ---

-🛠️ Technologies Used
+## 🛠️ Technologies Used
 - **Language:** Java
 - **User Interface:** JavaFX
 - **Client-Server Communication:** OCSF (Object Client-Server Framework)